Frank Whittle: Development of the turbojet engine

 Encouraged by his commanding officer, in late 1929 Whittle sent his concept to the Air Ministry to see if it would be of any interest to them.
 Whittle was invited to the Ministry and met an officer of the Ministry's Department of Scientific and Industrial Research (DSIR) and Griffith (at the time a member of the Aeronautical Research Committee).
 Afterwards, Whittle received a letter from Griffith, who was of the opinion that Whittle's "simple" design could not achieve the sort of efficiencies needed for a practical engine.
 After pointing out an error in one of Whittle's calculations, Griffith went on to comment that the centrifugal design would be too large for aircraft use and that using the jet directly for power would be rather inefficient.
 Griffith called the design "impracticable," as current materials could not achieve the high temperatures.
 Griffith did say "the internal combustion turbine will almost certainly be developed into a successful engine, but before this can be done the performance of both compressors and turbines will have to be greatly improved.
 However it has been of real interest to investigate your scheme and I can assure you that any suggestion submitted by people in the Service is always welcome."

-Whittle received a report noting the limitations his concept.
+Whittle received a report noting the limitations of his concept.
 The report said "the internal combustion turbine will not be rendered practical by the revolutionary design of some lucky inventor.
 The steam turbine engineer and the metallurgist ... are the people with whom the future development of the turbine rests" Whittle recorded that he found the response depressing.

 Pat Johnson remained convinced of the validity of the idea, and had Whittle patent the idea in January 1930.
 Since the RAF was not interested in the concept they did not declare it secret, meaning that Whittle was able to retain the rights to the idea, which would have otherwise been their property.
 Johnson arranged a meeting with British Thomson-Houston (BTH), whose chief turbine engineer seemed to agree with the basic idea.
 However, BTH did not want to spend the £60,000 it would cost to develop it, and this potential brush with early success went no further.